Oskar Dirlewanger: Freikorps

 On Easter Sunday 1921, Dirlewanger commanded an armoured train that moved towards Sangerhausen, which had been occupied by the Communist Party of Germany militia group of Max Hoelz in one of their raids intended to inspire worker uprisings.
 An attack by Dirlewanger failed, and the enemy militiamen succeeded in cutting off his force.
 After the latter was reinforced by pro-government troops during the night, the Communists withdrew from the town.
-During this operation, Dirlewanger was grazed on the head by a gunshot April 21,1921.
+During this operation, Dirlewanger was grazed on the head by a gunshot April 21, 1921.
 The results of this skirmish was 1 killed and 29 wounded of Dirlewanger force; Hoelz force had 20 killed and 70 injured.
+After the skirmish, he ordered a violent crackdown that saw hundreds imprisoned, many often severely tortured, including some that were uninvolved in any communist activities.
 After the Nazi Party gained power, Dirlewanger was celebrated as the town's "liberator from the Red terrorists" and received its honorary citizenship in 1935.

+Career, NSDAP and Sturmabteilung

-Between his militant forays, he studied at the Goethe University Frankfurt, and in 1922, obtained a doctorate in political science (Dr. rer. pol.).
+Between his militant forays, Dirlewanger studied at the Goethe University Frankfurt, and in 1922, obtained a doctorate in political science (Dr. rer. pol.).
 He wrote his doctoral thesis as an analysis and critique of the planned economy, titled: “Critique of the idea of a planned management of the economy."
-The following year, he joined the Nazi NSDAP and its Sturmabteilung (SA) paramilitary militia.
-Dirlewanger's membership number was No. 12,517, but he left the party due to his imprisonment for possession of a firearm.
+Between 1919 and 1922, he was a member of Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in the Weimar Republic.
+The following year, he joined the NSDAP and its Sturmabteilung (SA) paramilitary militia.
+Dirlewanger's membership number was 12,517, but he left the party due to his imprisonment for possession of a firearm.
 During the Nazi Beer Hall Putsch in November 1923, Dirlewanger attempted to drive some armored cars, owned by the Stuttgart police authorities, from Stuttgart to Munich.
 Shortly after the failed putsch, he allowed his party membership to lapse.
-He rejoined the NSDAP in 1926 and received a new membership number of No. 13,556.
+He rejoined the NSDAP in 1926 and received a new membership number of 13,556.
 However, he was forced to leave the party when he started working as an executive director of a textile factory owned by a Jewish family in Erfurt from 1928 to 1932, where he renounced active service in the SA but financially donated to the SA, possibly obtaining the money by embezzling from his company.
 Dirlewanger rejoined the NSDAP for a third time on 1 March 1932 and received a party number of 1,098,716.
 A month later, he officially joined the SA on 1 April 1932 and held various jobs, which included working at a bank and a knitwear factory.
 In 1933, after the Nazi seizure of power, Dirlewanger was rewarded by being made deputy director of the Heilbronn employment agency, a strategic post for local-level Nazi leaders.